jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 Frederick Douglass was a true Jedi Master.
 His exceptional bravery, persistence, and intelligence helped to showcase humanity's endless potential.
-He became a player god, who became a protagonist, who convinced extras to upgrade society's ruling philosophy against vile racism.
+He became a protagonist who convinced extras to become player gods and upgrade their society's ruling philosophy against vile racism.
+His books were levers of power that changed the world.
 The big lesson we learn Stargazer is how to use majic to tell the difference between good and evil rules.

 Sophia taught Douglass to read.
 She wasn't told to.
-She did it because we love teaching our chosen tools, whether they're soccer balls, new apps, or how to tape drywall.
+She did it because we love teaching our chosen tools, whether they're pen and paper, new apps, or how to tape drywall.
 It's as natural to spread our cyborgology, as it is for a species to propagate their biology.

 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That's cool, but nothing new was created, so we soon lose our joy.
-However, when a majician connects someone with typing, programming, or flying drones, they've similarly performed something awesome.
+However, when a majician connects someone with typing, programming, or reading, they've similarly performed something awesome.
 They've upgraded someone's cyborgology, helped them solve problems better, and effectively created a new and improved person.
 This makes us smile for a long time.
-In short, majic is Nature's long-lasting dopamine fix to motivate us to keep evolving.
+In short, majic is Nature's long-lasting dopamine fix to motivate us to keep playing the game of civilization.

 Yet human-made rules _sometimes_ say upgrading to a new tool is wrong.
 Medieval parishioners couldn't read a science book, French peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
 Today millions of tired working moms can't telecommute.